-- Preheat the oven to 350℉ and grease and parchment line an 8-inch cake pan.
-Then, shred the carrots on a box grater using the normal openings, not the fine shred.
+- Preheat the oven to 350℉/180℃ and grease and parchment line an 8-inch cake pan.
+Then, shred the carrots on a box grater to whatever thickness you'd prefer.

 - Whisk together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, ginger, and allspice.

-- In a stand mixer (or using a hand mixer), beat together the eggs, vegetable oil, orange juice, sugar, and vanilla on medium speed for about 2 minutes.
+- In a stand mixer (or using a hand mixer), beat together the eggs, vegetable oil, citrus juice, sugar, and vanilla on medium speed for about 2 minutes.

 - With the mixer on low speed, spoon in the flour mixture until it’s just about incorporated.
-Scrape down the sides, then fold in the carrots, walnuts and shredded coconut (if using) by hand until evenly disbursed.
+Scrape down the sides, then fold in the carrots, shredded coconut and walnuts (if using) by hand until evenly disbursed.

 - Add the batter to the prepared cake pan and smooth over.
 Bake in the center rack for 25-35 minutes until the edges have just pulled away from the sides and the center springs back when touched.
 A toothpick inserted into the center will come out with moist crumbs.

-- Remove to a wire rack to cool for 10 minutes, then remove the cake from the pan and finish cooling on the wire rack.
+- Place on a wire rack to cool for 10 minutes, then remove the cake from the pan and finish cooling on the wire rack.

 Cream Cheese Frosting

-- To make the speckles, combine the cocoa powder and vanilla/vodka in a very small bowl and mix.
-Using a taught bristle paint brush, dip it into the mixture and spray it overtop of the cake by running a fingernail across the bristles.
+After the powdered sugar has been mixed in, add blue and green food coloring in very small amounts at a time until the desired color is made.
+To make the speckles, combine the cocoa powder and vanilla/vodka in a very small bowl and mix.
+Using a taught bristled paint brush, dip it into the mixture and spray it overtop of the cake by running a fingernail across the bristles.